edgedb/edgedb/docs/stdlib/json.rst

     :index: json parse loads

-    Return JSON value represented by the input *string*.
+    Returns the value of the inputted :eql:type:`str` from a :eql:type:`json`:

     .. code-block:: edgeql-repl